 If you would like to join the Group, please Click Hereto go to Join Us page.

-The conference for 2017 will be: Thames River Crossings and will take place on the 12th May at the Museum of London..
+The conference for 2018 will be: Shipbuilding on the Thames and will take place on the 12th May at the Museum of London..

 The Docklands History Group is now developing a programme of publications.
 The first of these is: London and the Whaling Trade.
 Copies of our first publication, The Proceedings of the Fifth Symposium on Shipbuilding on the Thames are also available.

 For further details on these including how to order and information on other publications please Click Hereto go to Publications Page.